theradiooperator/trumpsholodomor/README.md

 We do not believe we are trivialising the mass starvation of millions of Ukrainians under Stalin, nor does it matter that Stalin might not have said the above.

 Our calling the Holodomor into mind is not meant as a strict comparison of severity or even of the exact crime.
 It is to recognize the cold, sociopathic, Death-Cult-like narcissism of Trump, the cult of personality surrounding him, and the disinformation spewing so blatantly from the highest office.
-It is to not that we, humanity, have seen this before.
+It is to note that we, humanity, have seen this before.

-This is a dynamic which is killing at a large scale while seemingly being ignored or denied by those most responsible for inaction.
+This is a person, and a political dynamic (read: nearly entirely contrived, something else is possible as soon as the people in charge want it to be) which is killing at a large scale while seemingly being ignored or denied by those most responsible for inaction.
 Others with power throw up their hands and make all the right noises, yet somehow do little.
 They are not willing to throw their political bodies on the line.

 We ought to be able to learn from the past from *before* these tragedies become a more apt comparison.